mtov/engsoftmoderna/en/chapter2.md

 practice proposed by XP where every method should first have a test before its actual implementation begins.
 This practice serves two main
-purposes: (1) it ensures that developers do not forget to write tests because they are planned and implemented first, and (2) by writing a test first, developers put themselves in the method's user's shoes.
-They have to consider the method's interface and how it should be utilized before approaching the actual implementation.
+purposes: (1) it ensures that developers do not forget to write tests because they are implemented first, and (2) by writing a test first, developers put themselves in the method's user's shoes.
+For example, they have to consider the method's interface and how it should be called before approaching the actual implementation.
 This encourages the creation of more user-friendly methods.
-We will discuss TDD in greater detail in Chapter 8.
+We will discuss TDD in more detail in Chapter 8.

 \index{Automated Build}
 **Automated Build**.
 This practice refers to the automated generation